 Once all set to start the 64-Bit guest OS, go to ‘Customize Hardware’ or ‘Edit virtual machine settings’, then select ‘Processors’.

-If your processor is dual core, then you can select two in the number of processors.
-In the Preferred mode, better to leave it as ‘Automatic’, so VMware will adjust the processor mode as per guest operating system’s requirement.
+If your processor is dual-core, you can select two in the number of processors.
+In the Preferred mode, it is better to leave it as ‘Automatic,’ so VMware will adjust the processor mode per the guest operating system’s requirement.